Becoming More Innovative in 2014

 APRIL 28, 2013

 Being a technology consultant is a fabulous job.
 We’re brought in to amazing companies to understand their business models and, by applying technology solutions, we facilitate solving the challenges they face on a day to day basis.
-Interestingly enough we’re often solving similar problems for different customers.
-We become “experts” in the field.
-Old Method : cost to the client ~$250K and 20 weeks.
+Many times the end result is almost like a “product.”

 A Strategic Approach to Open Innovation